f3d-app/f3d/documentation/content/docs/index.md

 ## Camera configuration options:
 Options &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|Description
 ------|------
+\-\-camera-index|Select the scene camera to use.<br>Any negative value means custom camera.<br>The default scene always has a custom camera.
 \-\-camera-position=&lt;X,Y,Z&gt;|The position of the camera.
 Automaticaly computed or recovered from the file if not provided.
 \-\-camera-focal-point=&lt;X,Y,Z&gt;|The focal point of the camera.
 Automaticaly computed or recovered from the file if not provided.
 \-\-camera-view-up=&lt;X,Y,Z&gt;|The focal point of the camera.
 Will be orthogonalized even when provided.
 Automaticaly computed or recovered from the file if not provided.